applicaster/zapp-pipes-provider-mpx/README.md

 ### Updating plugin

-1. Install zappifest if you don't have it yet. [https://github.com/applicaster/zappifest](Installation instructions)
+1. Install zappifest if you don't have it yet according to the [installation instructions](https://github.com/applicaster/zappifest).
 2. Update npm package version number inside `plugin-manifest.json` and `package.json` files. `dependency_version: x.x.xx`
 3. Publish the provider to the npm repository according to the instructions above.
 3.  run `zappifest publish --manifest plugin-manifest.json --access-token $ZAPP_TOKEN`